turingcompl33t/turingcompl33t.github.io/_posts/2022-9-10-Cppstd-Vector-Bool.md

 title: "What has my Standard Library Done for me Lately? - the boolean specialization of std::vector"
 ---

 This short post explores the `std::vector<bool>` specialization of `std::vector` in the C++ standard library.
-Specifically, we look at how the standard library writers achieve a space-optimized implementation without sacrificing (most) of the semantics we expect from standard containers.
+Specifically, we look at how the standard library writers achieve a space-optimized implementation without sacrificing (most) of the semantics we expect from standard containers, and why this optimization sometimes leads to unexpected behavior.

 ### Motivation

 The boolean specialization of `std::vector` (aka `std::vector<bool>`) has received criticism from the C++ community for years.
 I will leave the debate over the utility of the container to [more experienced developers](https://isocpp.org/blog/2012/11/on-vectorbool), but I would still like to understand the source of the "weirdness" associated with `std::vector<bool>`.
 To that end, we'll first look at some examples of `std::vector<bool>`'s misbehavior before diving into the source to determine where it originates.

-In his classic [Effective STL](https://www.amazon.com/Effective-STL-Specific-Standard-Template/dp/0201749629), Scott Meyers advises readers to avoid use of this container because it is not an STL container.
+In his classic [Effective STL](https://www.amazon.com/Effective-STL-Specific-Standard-Template/dp/0201749629), Scott Meyers advises readers to avoid use of `std::vector<bool>` because it is not a proper STL container.
 He demonstrates this idea with a simple example:

 ```c++
 std::vector<int> v{1, 2, 3};
 int* i = &v[0];
 ```

+This is perfectly valid C++.
 However, by replacing `int` with `bool`, we produce code that no longer compiles:

 ```c++
 std::vector<bool> v{true, true, false};
 bool* i = &v[0];
 ```

 In this instance, the compiler will report that we cannot assign the result of `&v[0]` to `bool*` because the types are incompatible.
+With this example, Meyers demonstrates that `std::vector<bool>` does not support some of the semantics we expect from an STL container - namely we cannot get the location of an element (its address) in a familiar way.

 As a more realistic example, suppose that we want to write our own version of the STL's [`std::for_each`](https://en.cppreference.com/w/cpp/algorithm/for_each).
 Naturally, this implementation must be generic over the type of the element in the container.
 If we constrain the container type to be `std::vector`, our implementation might resemble the following: